 But the heart of our match season comes in the warmer months.

-We usually lead off with a "CMP clinic", a day-long introductory class about rifle competition using high power rifles.
+We usually lead off with a "CMP clinic", a day-long introductory class about rifle competition using service rifles, that is, M1, M1A, 1903-type, Mauser, and AR-15-type rifles.
+Newcomers are strongly encouraged to take a clinic.

 A lot of our high power competitions every year are in matches associated with the New Hampshire High Power Rifle League.
 This is a collection of four clubs in the state.
 And recently a club in Massachusetts joined the League.
 Each of the five clubs in the League runs 5 or 6 matches a year.
 Shooters from all the clubs can shoot at any or all of these matches, and it's a great way to meet shooters from other parts of the state.
 The matches themselves are relatively quick: 50-shots, mostly rapid fire, with plenty of sighters.